 Ensure Snow Is Shoveled

 Another sign that a family is away from their home for the holidays is a non-shoveled sidewalk.
 Not only this, but slippery sidewalks can also become a liability for homeowners if someone slips & hurts themselves on your property.
-Because of this, it’s important to ensure that any snowfall is shoveled in a timely manner.
-If you’re not home to do it yourself, hire someone or find a friendly neighbour for help.
+Because of this, it’s essential to ensure that any snowfall is shoveled promptly.
+If you’re not home to do it yourself, hire someone or find a friendly neighbor for help.

 Partner-Up With Neighbours

-Neighbours can be extremely helpful in certain situations.
-Not only can they help shovel your snowy sidewalks (like above), they can also help keep an eye on your property.
-It is always a good idea to befriend and partner up with neighbours to keep each other’s houses (and the neighbourhood) safer.
+Neighbors can be accommodating in certain situations.
+Not only can they help shovel your snowy sidewalks (like above), but they can also help keep an eye on your property.
+It is always a good idea to befriend and partner up with neighbors to support each other’s houses (and the neighborhood) safer.

 Sometimes, being a Blockwatch leader can even get you a discount on your Home Insurance!